Climate change, pollution, drought, and environmental disparities are issues that affect us all, both locally and globally.

 As of July 1, 2014, all businesses are required to have recycling collection for basic recyclable materials, and restaurants and markets are required to have organics collection for food scraps, food soiled paper and plant debris.

 In addition, residential properties of over 5 units are required to provide recycling and organics collection for their tenants’ food scraps, food soiled papers and any plant debris generated at the property.
 Since 2013, the city has expanded its recycling program to accept all clean, rigid plastic containers.
+In fact, Berkeley leads the way nationally for its recycling efforts.

 For more information, check out Alameda County's guide to Recycling Rules.